-Mesa Water has continued its efforts to encourage water use efficiency within its service area in compliance with the State Water Resources Control Board emergency regulation implemented in June 2022.
-In conjunction with Metropolitan Water District of Southern California (MWD) and Municipal Water District of Orange County (MWDOC), Mesa Water distributes and provides financial incentives for high efficiency water use devices, and has developed education and technical assistance programs designed for residents, homeowners associations, businesses, and other public agencies.
+Mesa Water continues its efforts to encourage water use efficiency within its service area.
+In conjunction with Metropolitan Water District (MWD) and the Municipal Water District of Orange County (MWDOC), Mesa Water distributes and provides financial incentives for high efficiency water use devices, and has developed education and technical assistance programs designed for residents, homeowners associations, businesses, and other public agencies.
 Mesa Water also works with the City of Costa Mesa to promote the wise use of water through the City's development plan check process.
-These active programmatic efforts have resulted in a cumulative water savings of approximately 17,835 acre feet of water to date.
+These active programmatic efforts have resulted in a cumulative water savings of approximately 18,908 acre feet of water to date.

-As of July 1, 2022, Mesa Water charges a uniform commodity rate of \$4.72 per unit and a bi-monthly fixed charge of \$30.03 for a 5/8 inch meter.
-One unit of water equals 748 gallons, which means that the cost per gallon is 0.63 cents.
-At \$987 per year, the cost of water service for a typical single-family home using 127,900 gallons of water annually remains a good value for Mesa Water's customers.
+As of July 1, 2023, Mesa Water charges a uniform commodity rate of \$4.87 per unit and a bi-monthly fixed charge of \$29.55 for a 5/8 inch meter.
+One unit of water equals 748 gallons which means that the cost per gallon is 0.65 cents.
+At \$1,010 per year, the cost of water service for a typical single family home using 127,900 gallons of water annually remains a good value for Mesa Water's customers.